rkchamp25/IITB-Assignment-Jul-Dec2020-Batch2/README.md

 ```
 git clone repository_address
 ```
-After that change location to this repository
+#### After that change location to this repository
 ```
-cd Rohan_Kapoor_9599023170-IITB-Assignment-Jul-Dec2020-Batch2
+cd Rohan_Kapoor_9599023170-IITB-Assignment-Jul-Dec2020-Batch2 (Required for all operations)
 ```

 ### 3. Install the required packages